sigp/solidity-security-blog/README.md

 ```
 Now consider, an exchange, holding a large amount of a token (let's say `REP`) and a user wishes to withdraw their share of 100 tokens.
 The user would submit their address, `0xdeaddeaddeaddeaddeaddeaddeaddeaddeaddead` and the number of tokens, `100`.
 The exchange would encode these parameters in the order specified by the `transfer()` function, i.e. `address` then `tokens`.
 The encoded result would be `a9059cbb000000000000000000000000deaddeaddeaddeaddeaddeaddeaddeaddeaddead0000000000000` `000000000000000000000000000000000056bc75e2d63100000`.
 The first four bytes (`a9059cbb`) are the `transfer()` [function signature/selector](https://solidity.readthedocs.io/en/latest/abi-spec.html#function-selector), the second 32 bytes are the address, followed by the final 32 bytes which represent the `uint256` number of tokens.
 Notice that the hex `56bc75e2d63100000` at the end corresponds to 100 tokens (with 18 decimal places, as specified by the `REP` token contract).

-Ok, so now lets look at what happens if we were to send an address that was missing 1 byte (2 hex digits).
+Ok, so now let's look at what happens if we were to send an address that was missing 1 byte (2 hex digits).
 Specifically, let's say an attacker sends `0xdeaddeaddeaddeaddeaddeaddeaddeaddeadde`as an address (missing the last two digits) and the same  `100` tokens to withdraw.
 If the exchange doesn't validate this input, it would get encoded as `a9059cbb000000000000000000000000deaddeaddeaddeaddeaddeaddeaddeaddeadde00000000000000` `00000000000000000000000000000000056bc75e2d6310000000`.
 The difference is subtle.
 Note that `00` has been padded to the end of the encoding, to make up for the short address that was sent.
 When this gets sent to the smart contract, the `address` parameters will read as `0xdeaddeaddeaddeaddeaddeaddeaddeaddeadde00` and the value will be read as `56bc75e2d6310000000` (notice the two extra `0`'s).
 This value is now, `25600` tokens (the value has been multiplied by `256`).
 In this example, if the exchange held this many tokens, the user would withdraw `25600` tokens (whilst the exchange thinks the user is only withdrawing `100`) to the modified address.
 Obviously the attacker won't possess the modified address in this example, but if the attacker were to generate any address which ended in `0`'s (which can be easily brute forced) and used this generated address, they could easily steal tokens from the unsuspecting exchange.

 <h3 id="short-prev">Preventative Techniques</h3>